Runaway (Linkin Park song)

 "Runaway" is a song by Linkin Park.
 It is the sixth track from their debut album, Hybrid Theory.
 The song was also remixed for their first remix album Reanimation, titled "Rnw@y".
 The song was written by the band and Mark Wakefield.
 A 1998 demo of the song, titled as "Stick and Move" (which was originally titled as "Stick N Move" that appeared on Xero's 4-track sampler tape Xero in 1996), was released on the band's ninth Linkin Park Underground extended play LP Underground 9.0.
 It is one of three songs on Hybrid Theory to have been written by the band's original lead vocalist, Mark Wakefield.

-Music and live performances

-It is one of the few songs on Hybrid Theory to contain unusually little rapping by Mike Shinoda, just like "Crawling".

-During live performances, two constant changes occur.
-Firstly, drummer Rob Bourdon performs a snare roll just before the second verse.
-Finally, during the second verse vocalist Chester Bennington alters the line "guilty by association" to "you're all guilty by association" while waving his arm to the audience.
-Both can be evidenced on Live in Texas and The Family Values Tour 2001 CD's.
-"Runaway" was a staple in live performances even before Hybrid Theory, and was omitted in 2006 until the first leg of the Living Things Tour in 2012.